Top 21 Sights in the Walled City of Famagusta – Northern Cyprus

 The walls, which are 3 kilometres in length, are, in places, up to 18 metres high and 9 metres thick.

-Ravelin Bastion is one of 3 entry points into the Walled city of Famagusta and was the gate I used when I arrived in Famagusta.
+The Rivettina Gate, right next to the Ravelin Bastion, is one of 3 entry points into the Walled City of Famagusta and was the gate I used when I arrived in Famagusta.

-Rivettina Gate in Famagusta
+Rivettina Gate, Famagusta

 2. St. Peter and Paul Church – Sinan Pasha Mosque